Glory (Britney Spears album): Release and promotion

 On September 7, 2016, Spears appeared on The Ellen DeGeneres Show, where she went with Ellen DeGeneres to the mall and distributed signed copies of Glory.
 On September 24, Spears performed at the 2016 iHeartRadio Music Festival at the T-Mobile Arena, which aired on The CW.
 On September 27, Spears performed at the Apple Music Festival in London.
 On October 1, Spears appeared on The Jonathan Ross Show for an interview and to perform "Make Me", marking her first performance on British TV since 2008.
 On December 2, Spears performed at 102.7 KIIS FM's Jingle Ball.
 She received a birthday cake and performed "Slumber Party" with Tinashe.
 The following day, she performed at 99.7 NOW's Triple Ho Show.
 On December 10, Spears performed at the B96 Pepsi Jingle Bash.

+Glory was reissued twice in 2020.
+The standard edition was reissued first, which was surprise released onto music streaming services on May 29.
+This reissue added the previously Japan-exclusive track "Mood Ring (By Demand)", as well as a new cover artwork.

+The deluxe edition received a reissue on December 4, and added the new songs "Swimming in the Stars" and "Matches"—the latter being a collaboration with the Backstreet Boys—alongside remixes of "Mood Ring".
+The deluxe reissue also restores the original solo version of "Slumber Party" and the original album track order.